holedev/time-score/.github/instructions/best-practice.instructions.md

   - Always return ResponseType with proper error or success structure
 - Use toast notifications for user feedback
 - Implement proper error boundaries in components

-## Internationalization (i18n)

-- Use next-intl for translations
-- Place translation files in configs/messages/
-- Support multiple locales (en, vi)
-- Use dynamic route groups for localization ([locale])
-- Use useTranslations hook for client-side translations
-- Place all text in translation files, no hardcoded strings

 ## Authentication (Supabase)